pathwaycom/llm-app/examples/pipelines/contextful_parsing/README.md

-# Unstructured Pipeline
+# Contextful Parsing Pipeline

 This example implements a RAG pipeline, similarly to [contextful pipeline]().
-It uses, however, [Unstructured](https://unstructured.io/) library for parsing documents, which are then split into smaller chunks.
+It uses, however, [Unstructured](https://unstructured.io/) library for parsing documents, e.g. PDFs, which are then split into smaller chunks.

 ## How to run the project